 If you’ve ever Googled images of the Dolomites, chances are high this post card perfect place popped on your screen!
 Val di Funes is a beautiful valley and one of the best areas to visit in the Dolomites.
 It’s also a beautiful places to stay during Summer in the Dolomites if you’re into photography or looking for some of the most best photo spots!

 How to get there – If you’re just passing by to capture the most famous viewpoint then the easiest way is to go by car.
-The little village you’re looking for is Santa Magdalena.
+The little village you’re looking for is Santa Maddalena.
 Here you’ll be able to simply walk around and take stunning photographs!

 Where to stay in Val di Funes in the Dolomites